'Whites-only' town to launch digital currency

 The digital version will be accessible via an app that allows users to buy "e-ora" from the central bank, and then trade them with each other and local businesses on smartphones.
 The digital ora will have no expiry date.

 The initiative is intended to further the town's independence -- some Oranians even aspire to an independent Afrikaner state -- as well as to allow more efficient transactions.
-"E-ora" would save Orania the cost of printing its paper currency, and digital currencies between smartphones can avoid the fees that apply to certain credit card transactions.
+"E-ora" would save Orania the cost of printing its paper currency, and trading digital currencies between smartphones can avoid the fees that apply to certain credit card transactions.

 "It is basically electronic cash that will be moved from wallet to wallet with every transaction without the commercial banks standing in the middle," says Peter Krige, Orania's co-ordinator of the scheme.
 "In this way friction and cost is removed from the transaction.
 Both consumers and retailers will save between three and five per cent per transaction."